Cascadia & Bioregionalism

-Cascadia is a bioregion that defines the Pacific Northwest of the United States and Canada, incorporating British Columbia, Washington, Oregon, parts of Idaho, southern Alaska and northern California, and in many ways is geographically, culturally, economically and environmentally distinct from surrounding regions.
-It is a place in the world with unique flora and fauna, topography, geology and is comprised of a interconnected ecosystems and watersheds.
-Bioregionalism argues that natural and cultural boundaries around watershed and shared experience, will always be a more effective system of representation than our current political boundaries, many of which are arbitrary and non-representative.
+Cascadia is a bioregion.
+Cascadia defines the Pacific Northwest of the United States and Canada, incorporating British Columbia, Washington, Oregon, parts of Idaho, southern Alaska and northern California through the watersheds of the Columbia, Fraser and Snake River valleys.
+In many ways, it is geographically, culturally, economically and environmentally distinct from surrounding regions and has unique flora and fauna, topography, and geology.
+These natural, geographical borders create the Cascadia bioregion.

 What is a bioregion?
 A bioregion is defined in terms of the unique overall pattern of natural characteristics that are found in a specific place.
 The main features are generally obvious throughout a continuous geographic terrain and include a particular climate, local aspects of seasons, landforms, watersheds, soils, and native plants and animals.
 People are also counted as an integral aspect of a place's life, as can be seen in the ecologically adaptive cultures of early inhabitants, and in the activities of present day reinhabitants who attempt to harmonize in a sustainable way with the place where they live (© 2002 Peter Berg, Planet Drum Society)